Zero Trust, Explained

 ZTNA solutions, on the other hand, are built from the ground up with Zero Trust security.
 They typically use multiple trust factors, such as geolocation and other metadata in combination with standard user authentication and MFA, to authenticate both the user and the device at the same time.
 This reduces the risk that phished credentials could be used to access corporate data.

 ZTNA solutions provide granular policy controls that define which services or endpoints the user is allowed to access, and with which clients the user may use to access them.
 For example, a typical ZTNA policy might specify something like:

-A ZTNA never builds "connectivity" - it grants "access" at a granular level.
+A good ZTNA should never build "always on connectivity" - following the Zero Trust principles, identity and authorization should be continuously verified.
 As a result, successful compromise of ZTNA credentials dramatically limits the scope of actions an attacker can take.

 Aren't all Zero Trust solutions the same?

 In short - no. As interest in Zero Trust has grown, many vendors of network security have slapped a "Zero Trust" nameplate on existing solutions, while others may have partial solutions that provide pieces of Zero Trust.

 Still other solutions, like Software-Defined Perimeters (SDP), function as a perimeter "door."
 They may connect users to a resource, but without segmentation capabilities – once inside, they provide little to no control over how that access may be abused.

 While there isn't yet an industry standard for a Zero Trust architecture, NIST is rapidly working to change that through architecture guidelines such as SP 800-207.

 Because there are a wide variety of implementations, customers defining their Zero Trust strategy are advised to evaluate factors such as: